-There are five pieces of assessment for this course: participation using TopHat (5%), a Science of Relationships report (15%), a midterm exam (25%), a research proposal (30%), and a final test (25%).
+There are five pieces of assessment for this course: (1) Participation using TopHat (5%), (2) Relationships Blog Report (15%), Midterm Test (25%), Research Proposal (30%), and Final Test (25%).

-- Science of Relationships Report (15%).
+- 1. Participation using Tophat (5%).
+Full credit comes from participating in 7 out of the 8 lectures in which we will use Tophat. - 2.
+Relationships Blog Report (15%).
 Answer a question you have about relationships using academic research.
-Your assignment will follow the style of posts on www.scienceofrelationships.com: short, to the point, and grounded in academic research.
-Think of a question you have about relationships; find 2-3 academic research articles that answer this question; write a short post (about 300-500 words) answering this question using the research you found.
-The assignment is due at the beginning of class on October 4.
-The assignment will be marked by the teaching assistants. - Midterm Test (25%).
-The midterm exam will consist of multiple choice and short answer questions on October 18.
-The exam will cover information presented in the first half of the course, as well as Chapters 1-6 in the textbook and will take place during class hours. - 3.
+Your assignment will follow the style of posts on www.luvze.com: short, to the point, and grounded in academic research.
+Think of a question you have about relationships; find 2-3 academic research articles that answer this question; write a short post (about 400-600 words) answering this question using the research you found.
+The assignment is due at the beginning of class on October 7.
+The assignment will be marked by the teaching assistants. - 3.
+Midterm Test (25%).
+The midterm test, held on October 21, will consist of multiple choice and short answer questions.
+The exam will cover information presented in the first half of the course, as well as Chapters 1-6 in the textbook and will take place during class hours. - 4.
 Research Proposal (30%).
-For the research proposal assignment (max 8 pages), think of a relationshipsrelated question or problem that you find particularly interesting and important.
+For the research proposal assignment (max 8 pages), think of a question or problem about relationships that you find particularly interesting and important.
 You will describe a new research direction that begins to answer that question/solve that problem.
-You should provide a rationale for your research question (why is this important to explore?), a sensible and feasible study design, hypothesized results, and theoretical and/or applied implications of these results.
-You will be graded based on the novelty of the research idea, the appropriateness of your research design, the potential impact of your predicted results, and the overall quality of your writing (i.e., organization, logical flow).
-The assignment is due at the beginning of class on November 22.
-The assignment will be marked by the teaching assistants. - Final Test (25%).
-The final exam will consist of multiple choice and short answer questions on November 29.
-This exam will cover information presented in the second half of the course (it is NOT cumulative), as well as Chapters 7-10 in the textbook and will take place during class hours (NOT during the final examination period). - 5.
-Participation using Tophat (5%).
-Full credit comes from participating in 6 out of the 8 lectures in which we will use Tophat.
+To help you prepare for writing this final paper, on October 28, I will ask you to turn in a draft of your proposed topic, research questions, and proposed methods (10% of your grade).
+You will be given feedback on this assignment and the TAs will also hold office hours to answer questions and help you develop your ideas.
+In your final paper (20% of your grade), you should provide a rationale for your research question (why is this topic important to explore?), a sensible and feasible study design, hypothesized results, and theoretical and/or applied implications of the results.
+You will be graded based on the thoroughness of your literature review, novelty of the research idea, appropriateness of your research design, potential impact of your predicted results, and the overall quality of your writing (i.e., organization, logical flow).
+The assignment is due at the beginning of class on November 25.
+The assignment will be marked by the teaching assistants. - 5.
+Final Test (25%).
+The final test, held on December 2, will consist of multiple choice and short answer questions on.
+This test will cover information presented in the second half of the course (it is NOT cumulative), as well as Chapters 7-10 in the textbook and will take place during class hours (NOT during the final examination period).